AvolitesLtd/TitanManual/prismdocs/prism/stage/outputs.md

 | **IP Address** | The network address on which the RTSP stream is hosted.
 Clients must use this address to connect to the stream. |
 | **Port**| RTSP typically uses port 554 by default, but any available TCP port can be configured.|
 | **Stream Name** | Identifies the stream path used in the RTSP URL.
 This name is appended to the address to form the complete stream URL. |

+> **Note:** The RTSP output URL (for example, `rtsp://address:port/path`) must be unique.
+Multiple RTSP outputs cannot share the same URL; otherwise, starting the output will fail.